Katy Periodontology & Oral Surgery

 5. If bleeding persists, please call our office at 281-394-9340.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
 Drs.
-Bachoura, Michael, Bader or Thang will have discussed a plan to manage your pain, make sure you follow these instructions.
+Bachoura, Michael, Mirzoyan or Rivera will have discussed a plan to manage your pain, make sure you follow these instructions.

 Eat nourishing food that takes little effort.